WebOrigami/docs/src/content/pattern/serve.md

 ## Traverse a graph

-We can then follow this array of keys to traverse a deep graph to a final value:
+We can then iteratively follow this array of keys through a deep graph to a final value:

 ```{{'js'}}
 {{ functions/traverse }}
 ```

+The graph itself is acting as a web site router.

 ## Handle requests using a graph

-Putting these together, we can build a listener function that uses a graph to respond to HTTP/HTTPS requests.
+Putting these together, we can build a listener function that uses a graph to respond to HTTP requests.

 ```{{'js'}}
 {{ functions/requestListener }}